How to present Klarna in the checkout

 5. Respect technical requirements and dynamically retrieve data.

 A well-structured Klarna checkout experience improves customer trust, enhances transparency, and increases conversion rates.
-To achieve this, Partners should ensure Klarna is clearly represented, dynamically retrieved, and seamlessly integrated into the checkout.
+To achieve this, Acquiring Partners should ensure Klarna is clearly represented, with messaging dynamically retrieved, and seamlessly integrated into the checkout.
+Here are four core elements to keep in mind:

 Klarna’s branding must be consistent and instantly recognizable across all checkout touchpoints.
 The Klarna logo is dynamically retrieved and fetched directly from Klarna to maintain a uniform appearance and reinforce Klarna as a trusted payment method.